Typicality from concentration of measure in models with binary state variables: Introduction

-Several instances of typicality have been proven for quantum mechanical systems.
-First, it was discovered that for the overwhelming majority of the wave functions of a sufficiently large system that belong to a microcanonical window of energies, the reduced density matrix of any subsystem is well approximated by a canonical density matrix, a feature designated as ``canonical typicality''~\cite{goldstein06_canonical_typicality,popescu06_canonical_typicality}.
-In Ref.~\citeonline{reimann07_typicality_microcanonical} it is demonstrated that states drawn according to a certain probability distribution in Hilbert space feature very similar quantum expectation values of generic observables.
-Closer to our interest in the present paper, typicality arguments have been extended to encompass the \emph{dynamics} of quantum systems.
+In fact, typicality was shown to be an ubiquitous property of the \textit{dynamics} of isolated quantum systems.
 In a pioneering investigation, Bartsch and Gemmer demonstrated that the overwhelming majority of pure states in a set featuring a common expectation value of some observable $A$ at some time $t$, yield very similar expectation values at any later time~\cite{bartsch09_dyn_typ_first}.
-Finally, in Ref.~\citeonline{reimann20_dyn_typ} it was shown that the vast majority of pure states with energies inside a microcanonical interval which at time $t=0$ have very similar values of some set of observables $A_1, \ldots,A_K$ will exhibit very similar expectation values for \emph{any} other observable $O$ at any later time.
+In Ref.~\citeonline{reimann20_dyn_typ} it was shown that the vast majority of pure states with energies inside a microcanonical interval which at time $t=0$ have very similar values of some set of observables $A_1, \ldots,A_K$ will exhibit very similar expectation values for \emph{any} other observable $O$ at any later time.
 The reproducibility of macroscopic experiments in quantum systems rests upon this remarkable feature~\cite{reimann20_dyn_typ}.

-However, reproducible phenomena are ubiquitous, and so we would expect typicality to be present in systems outside the realm of quantum mechanics.
-As Jaynes puts it in Ref.~\citeonline{jaynes85_macroscopic_prediction}: \begin{quote} \textit{If any macrophenomenon is found to be reproducible, then it follows that all microscopic details that were not reproduced, must be irrelevant for understanding and predicting it.} \end{quote} In other words, for deterministic systems, microscopic details in the preparation of the initial condition are irrelevant as long as the initial value of the relevant macroscopic observables can be reproduced.
+Moreover, equilibrium and dynamical typicality in quantum systems are intimately related.
+In fact, equilibrium and dynamical typicality in quantum systems can be considered as a manifestation of the \textit{concentration of measure phenomenon}~\cite{talagrand96_new_look_independence,ledoux05_the_com_phenomenon} on the high dimensional sphere~\cite{popescu06_canonical_typicality,reimann20_dyn_typ}.

+In this paper, we study typicality in what is perhaps the simplest \textit{classical} system, a collection of entities with only two states.
+We are able to extract analytical results in this context.
+Our results have implications for the static as well the dynamic behavior of large collections of binary variables.
+The general message which emerges is that equilibrium and dynamical typicality in this class of systems are also related, and, moreover, they are also a consequence of a concentration phenomenon.
+This time, the relevant space is the Boolean cube, the set of all possible states of a collection of binary state variables.